ftCLI/FoundryTools-CLI/README.md

 ### ftcli names find-replace
 Replaces a string in the name table with a new string.

-If the '-cff' option is passed, the string will be replaced also in the 'CFF' table:
+If the `-cff` option is passed, the string will be replaced also in the `CFF` table:

     ftcli names find-replace MyFont-Black.otf --os "Black" --ns "Heavy" --cff